TE4-Umea/Tidsapp-MA/README.md

 $ cd Tidsapp-MA
 $ docker-compose up -d
 ```
-This will after a downloading all the dependencies start a swarm for this web app on The local computes IP on port 8080
+This will after a downloading all the dependencies start a swarm for this web app on the local computers IP on port 8080